Aquafina-water-bottle/jp-mining-note/docs/docs/definitions.md

 - across multiple items in a list (common with JMdict)

-Additionally, there are very rare edge cases when the highlighted text is found in an internal HTML element, leading to invalid HTML.
+Additionally, there are very rare edge cases when the highlighted text is found in an internal HTML element, leading to invalid HTML and (almost certainly) the incorrect definition.
 For example, suppose a monolingual definition exported with an image.
 Due to Yomichan's implementation details, definitions with images contain a `border` property in the internal style attribute.